Luis Robert Player Props: White Sox vs. Cardinals

-On Friday, Luis Robert (.634 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:10 PM ET.
+On Saturday, Luis Robert (.262 batting average in his past 10 games, with two doubles, four home runs, five walks and seven RBI) and the Chicago White Sox face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 2:10 PM ET.

 Luis Robert Game Info & Props vs. the Cardinals